maxx1128/Webdev-Study-Notes/programming/vim.md

----
-group: programming
-layout: post

-title: VIM
+# VIM

-descr: Useful VIM commands for those who don't use it
+Useful VIM commands for those who don't use it
----

 ### Cut, Copy, and Paste